Skip to content

 When running your Shopify store, you will collect personal information when your visitors first visit your website, sign up for a newsletter, download content, or check out and make payments.
 In each of these steps, you must prominently display the link to your Privacy Policy relevant to comply with CCPA requirements.

-CCPA provides consumers with the right to access to a copy of their personal information held by businesses.
+A critical CCPA compliance requirement is for Shopify stores to enable data subject access requests.
 If a consumer submits such a request, you need to satisfy this request within 45 days.

 When you receive an access request, you have to provide one copy of every piece of personal information you collected about the individual free of charge.
 For requests for further copies, you can charge your customers.
 Furthermore, the copy of the personal information you provide must be in a portable and readily usable format so that consumers can comprehend it.